atomjump/medimage-export/README.md

 Otherwise, please follow these steps:

-1. Get the project into your plugins folder
+1. Get the project into your AtomJump Messaging plugins folder

 ```
 cd plugins